“Between the Devil and the Deep Blue Sea”

 We went into the Hotel Pennsylvania in the beginning of October.
 I started seeing a man who had been my very first date when I was a kid.
 He really courted me.
 He was there every night.
 And he asked me to marry him.
 One evening before we went to work, I told Benny I was leaving.
 We were sitting at a little table for two there in the Madhattan Room.
 Benny was holding one of those oversize dinner menus, and he just flung it across the table in my face.
 That was his reaction.”
 (1)

 The last date on which Helen Ward was a regular member of the Benny Goodman band was October 21, 1936.
 On that date, she sang (apropos of her turmoil with Benny), the song “You Turned the Tables on Me” on a CBS sustaining radio broadcast from the Madhattan Room of Hotel Pennsylvania.
 Her appearances with the Goodman band after that were rare, and usually happened only because Benny himself implored her to help him out of a few jams.
+(At left: This photo of Helen Ward from 1936 is inscribed to Arthur Rollini, one of her colleagues in the Goodman band.)

 Starting in November, BG began experimenting with singers.
 Among those he used for various purposes: Ella Fitzgerald (who was contracted to Chick Webb); Jimmy Rushing (contracted to Count Basie); the sexy songstress Margaret McRae (who was often featured on CBS Radio); Frances Hunt, Peggy La Centra, and Betty Van.
 All were talented, all sang well.
 But none were Helen Ward, and that is who Benny really wanted to be his singer.